articlesofapathy/articlesofapathy.github.io/_posts/2016-08-10-peritoskates-curse.markdown

-creation, dwells a demigod in a makeshift shrine, completely enshrouded in vines and litter, as to give the occasional passer-by the impression that the Olympian municipality does not value sanitation and public health as much as one would expect.
+creation, dwells a demigod in a makeshift shrine, completely enshrouded in vines and litter, as to give the occasional passer-by the impression that the Olympian municipality does not value sanitation and public health as much as one would expect. <!--more-->
 The demigod, whose name is known only to a handful remaining disciples and a few pedantic Greek scholars, leaves his residence only twice a year during the solstices to descend down the mountain, roam the surrounding cities, collect useless and abandoned items from people's homes, and retrieve them to his shrine